 An HVAC capacitor is a device in an air conditioner that stores an electric charge, somewhat similar to a battery.
 Its ability to block direct current while it allows alternating current to pass is essential to the operation of your central air system.
 So if you need an air conditioner capacitor replacement, you are in luck because PlumbersStock carries great pricing on AC parts.

-Buy the best replacement capacitors from MARS, Honeywell, etc. when you shop with the heating and cooling experts at PlumbersStock.
+Buy the best replacement capacitors from MARS, Honeywell, etc., when you shop with the heating and cooling experts at PlumbersStock.

 Your AC requires a capacitor to run properly.
 The capacitor can be thought of as a sort of battery and resembles a tin can.
 Like all batteries, when they stop working, the system will as well.
-Because of this, your capacitor is one of the most common causes for your AC to quit working, but thankfully, it’s also one of those parts that is easy to replace yourself.
+Because of this, your capacitor is one of the most common causes for your AC to quit working, but thankfully, it’s also one of those parts that are easy to replace yourself.

 At PlumbersStock, we offer you a variety of capacitors at some of the lowest prices you’ll see on the web.
-We’re here to help, so if you can’t find the right capacitor, or if you have any questions, please don’t hesitate to contact our expert customer service team by chat, email, or phone.
+We’re here to help, so if you can’t find the right capacitor or if you have any questions, please don’t hesitate to contact our expert customer service team by chat, email, or phone.

 Just because a bad capacitor is a likely cause for your AC to stop working doesn’t mean it’s the only cause.
 To determine whether or not the problem stems from a faulty or broken capacitor, check out the following simple troubleshooting guide: